gaehlerm/SoftwareEngineering/README.md

 - Having properly set up tools makes it easier for new team members to get started.
 They only have to clone the repo and run the build tool and they can get started.

 ## Project folder

 // Add a plot with the folder structure

-Code is a collection of text files.
+Code is mostly a collection of text files.
 One question is: how do you deal with them?

 The very first thing is the length of each file.
 Try to keep them short.
 About 100 lines per file would be great, a few hundred are kind of acceptable.
 Having many fairly small files improves the overview.
 Generally, one file contains either a class or a bunch of similar functions.
 Classes that have more than 1000 lines should have been broken into pieces a long time ago.
 For this reason, files should never have more than 1000 lines.
 In fact, files should usually be much smaller than this.

 The way to arrange the files in folders depends on the programming language.
 The code is located inside the src folder, sorted by further subfolders if necessary.
 Generally, each subfolder corresponds to a library of the project.
 Make sure there is only your own code and, depending on the programming language, your tests in there.
 Nothing else.
-Do never ever allow any auto generated files inside of the src folder.
-Or at least make sure they all get cleaned up immediately.
+Do never ever allow any auto generated files inside your src folder.
 Auto generated files should never make it into the version control.
 They just polute it!

 Generated files belong into the build folder.
 Like this cleaning up the build is quite simple.
 Just delete the build folder and all build files are gone.
 It also makes version control fairly simple.
 Add the build folder to the .gitignore file to make sure that generated files never make it into the version control.